AdrianKlessa/superpermutations/README.md

 * `permutation_env` contains a custom class that contains all necessary information and methods for building a superpermutation step-by-step by appending (with overlaps) new permutations
 * `GymPermutationEnv` is a wrapper over `permutation_env` providing support for the Gymnasium API used by Stable Baselines3
 * `superpermutations for n4` is a Jupyter notebook with a POC for generating the shortest superpermutation for n=4
+* `superpermutations for n5` contains observations from an analogous attempt for an alphabet with 5 characters

 ### Observation / action format